laura-barluzzi/TorPaste/README.md

 stored as a separate blob which means that this backend supports paste sizes [up to 5TB](https://docs.microsoft.com/en-us/azure/storage/common/storage-scalability-targets).
 Metadata associated with a paste is stored directly on the blob via [custom metadata fields](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-properties-metadata).

+### sqlite
+This is a backend based on the SQLite database.
+All pastes and metadata are stored in a single-file database.
+The backend is activated by setting `TP_BACKEND=sqlite`.

 ## Configuration
 TorPaste can be configured by using `ENV`ironment Variables.
 The list of available variables as well as their actions is below so you can use them to parameterize your